 I’d love to take the kids fishing, but trying to manage a 2 year old and 4 year old around water with poles and hooks by myself is a recipe for disaster.
 Solution: create fishing games you can play at home!
 I found a super cool idea on Pinterest that uses magnets and a fish shaped ice tray for ice fishing.
 If you wanted to make it more educational you could also use an ice tray with letter shapes!

 Want to explore your child’s artistic side?
 Fill a pan with baking soda then give your child ramekins with color tinted vinegar and water droppers and let them have some fizzy fun!
 Another fun project, get a pan and some marbles, line the pan with paper and add some finger paint.
 Then let your child add the marbles and roll them around to create a one of a kind masterpiece!

 Sensory bins are a great way to teach your kids about colors, textures,different objects and environments while developing their fine motor skills.
 The options with these bins are limitless and you can adapt them to your child’s current interests.
 Start with a plastic bin and then fill with items like sand, gravel, rocks, etc. depending on your theme!
-There’s a cool ocean inspired sensory box over at Play Create Explore!
-You can also buy a toy, My Little Sandbox which comes with a wooden box, ultra fine sand and themed toys.
+We LOVE this Bug Sensory Box idea from Parenting Chaos or you can buy a toy, My Little Sandbox which comes with a wooden box, ultra fine sand and themed toys to get started.

 Help me keep my sanity and make the days fun for the kiddos!
 What’s your favorite toddler activity?